Impact of Topology on Multipartite Entanglement Distribution Protocols in Quantum Networks: Methodology

 $p_{\text{op}}$ is the probability associated with imperfect operations during entanglement generation.
 We disregard this in our simulation, taking $p_{\text{op}}=1$.

 \textit{Entanglement swapping} can then be used to `combine' adjacent entanglement links, to form entanglement links shared between non-adjacent nodes.
 In a path where every edge has an entanglement link, as illustrated in Figure \ref{fig:swapping}, performing Bell state measurements (BSMs) on intermediate nodes allows the distribution of Bell pairs between the two longer-distance end-points \cite{azuma2023QuantumRepeater}.
-It is more rate-efficient to generate shorter sublinks, then performing BSMs, than attempting entanglement link generation directly over a long distance.
+Assuming ideal swapping, it is more rate-efficient to generate shorter sublinks then perform BSMs, than to attempt entanglement link generation directly over a long distance.
+This is not necessarily true in the non-ideal case.

-Just as is a maximally entangled 2-qubit state, a Greenberger-Horne-Zeilinger (GHZ) state is a maximally entangled $N$-qubit state \cite{gisin1998bell}.
+Just as a Bell pair is a maximally entangled 2-qubit state, a Greenberger-Horne-Zeilinger (GHZ) state is a maximally entangled $N$-qubit state \cite{gisin1998bell}.

-\textit{Entanglement fusion} takes two GHZ states of size $n_1$ and $n_2$, entangle a qubit from each state by measuring one of them and performing corrections according to measurement result.
-Repeated iterations allow creation of $N$-qubit GHZ states by combining $N-1$ Bell pairs ($N>2$).
+\textit{Entanglement fusion} takes two GHZ states of size $n_1$ and $n_2$, entangling a qubit from each state by measuring one of them and performing corrections according to the measurement result.
+Repeated iterations allow the creation of $N$-qubit GHZ states by combining $N-1$ Bell pairs ($N>2$).
+This follows the definition in \cite{DeBone2020GHZStates}.

 Entanglement swapping and fusion can be used to combine multiple shorter Bell pairs into a single GHZ state, as illustrated in Figure \ref{fig:fusion}.